arndmghsh/ASR-DAgger/README.md

-For logging and visualization on tensorboard:\
+For logging and visualization on TensorBoard:\
 tensorboard --logdir runs\
 http://localhost:6006